wkgcass/vproxy/doc/websocks.md

-# The WebSocks5 Protocol
+# The WebSocks Protocol

 ## Abstraction

-The WebSocks5 protocol enables plain tcp data proxy through a WebSocket gateway which does not allow raw tcp data to pass.
+The WebSocks protocol enables plain tcp data proxy through a WebSocket gateway which does not allow raw tcp data to pass.

 It is a combination of the WebSocket protocol (RFC 6455) and SOCKS Protocol